ozanoguz/fgt-oci-hol/readme.md

 We need to configure FortiGate HA cluster floating IP as next-hop for handling routing by DRG.
 To achieve this, first let's create a route-table in FortiGate Hub VCN and use that route-table in Hub VCN DRG attachment ingress routing.

 Create a route-table in FortiGate Hub VCN as below.
-You can give a name using your group student-ID.
+You can give a name using your group student-ID. _Navigation Path: Networking > Virtual Cloud Networks > Student##-VCN > Route Tables > Create Route Table_

 <img src=https://github.com/ozanoguz/fgt-oci-hol/blob/main/images/36.routing18.jpg width="400"/>